 Second, the letter of protection helps relieve stress on the part of the patient/injured party – in this case, your family.
 Maybe the doctor has been calling or sending letters to your home, reminding you the money they owe for your child’s medical bills or even demanding payment immediately.
 This kind of contact would make anyone nervous – but, it would especially make someone on edge who has been wrongfully injured in an accident and has brought a lawsuit against whoever was at fault.

-What if you Lose the Lawsuit?
+What If You Lose the Lawsuit?

 It is important to keep in mind that if you lose your child’s personal injury lawsuit or don’t collect sufficient compensation, the letter of protection doesn’t release your obligation to pay your child’s medical bills.
 Also, the letter of protection doesn’t hold your attorney liable to pay your medical expenses in the event that he or she loses the case or wins a smaller amount than was expected.

 In the event that your child’s case is lost or ends up settling for a lower amount, your lawyer will most likely try to negotiate with your doctor about the amount you owe them.
 This can sometimes work out, as doctors often overcharge because situations like this happen frequently.
-For more information, you can contact my office.